Eldridge Street Synagogue: Other spaces

 There were originally stairs and a foyer at the front or west end.
 The stair in the synagogue's northern tower collapsed in the late 20th century and was replaced by an elevator with a stair around it.
 One of the towers has a toilet on its third floor, which was installed in 1920.
 In addition, the foyer's floor has hexagonal tiles dating from the 1940s.
 The roof once had a skylight, but this was replaced with an asphalt roof in the 20th century.

 The lower level was originally a study hall, known as the beth midrash, where Kahal Adath Jeshurun met after the mid-20th century.
 It includes some offices and a study room, as well as a rabbi's study with a hearth.
 The basement also includes a smaller, secondary ark.
 The beth midrash includes a donation box for tzedakah (charity), with six slots representing various causes.
 A toilet was built in the basement in 1920.
 After the synagogue reopened in 2007, the lower level was converted into the Cural-Rabinowits Family History Center, which included oral history recordings of synagogue members, as well as the Limud Center, a gallery with electronic displays about the neighborhood and Jewish history.

 Operation

 In the 21st century, the synagogue functions as both a museum and a Jewish house of worship.
 Most of the synagogue is operated as a museum named the Museum at Eldridge Street.
 Kahal Adath Jeshurun with Anshe Lubz uses some of the basement spaces.

 Museum

 The Museum at Eldridge Street has been designated as a 501(c)(3) nonprofit organization since 1998.
-In fiscal year 2023, it recorded revenue of $1.87 million, expenses of $1.53 million, assets of $4,01 million, and liabilities of $337,000.
 The modern-day museum includes exhibits and activities centered on the history of the congregation, the local community, and Jewish culture.
 As of 2024, its executive director is Bonnie Dimun.
 Michael Weinstein is the museum's chairman, while Kenneth L. Stein is its president.